Well, I can’t really say I’m a fashionista yet, hahah, but I do have larger boobs.

-I feel alot better now, for alittle while I felt awful casue all my nice clothes didnt look good anymore, but i guess now i feel like this just means im gunna have to work alittle harder with what i got :)!posted almost 5 years ago
+I feel alot better now, for alittle while I felt awful casue all my nice clothes didnt look good anymore, but i guess now i feel like this just means im gunna have to work alittle harder with what i got :)!posted over 5 years ago

 I wear a C cup, but they look massive on my small frame.
 I kind of just avoid anything that shows too much cleavage.
 And that’s up to you to determine what is too much for you.
 Also, because it’s getting colder, cozy sweaters in baggier fits are perfect for toning down the goods.
-I don’t really think about it much anymore, because once I got them, I totally transformed my style.posted almost 5 years ago
+I don’t really think about it much anymore, because once I got them, I totally transformed my style.posted over 5 years ago

 Make Her Feel Welcome with Chic Points